SHERBORN SNAPPERS SWIM TEAM HANDBOOK

 JOINING THE TEAM

 Prerequisite: In order to join the Snappers Swim Team, a participant must be able to swim 25 yards (ages 6-10) and 50 yards (ages 11-18) in a real stroke without stopping or touching the bottom.
 Swimmers unable to do this will be asked to wait a year before joining the team.
 Lessons will be recommended for these swimmers.

 Registration: ALL REGISTRATIONS WILL BE DONE ONLINE.
-Registration will open APRIL 1st and will close JULY 1st, however a $20 late fee will be assessed starting June 8th.
+Registration will open April 1st and the price per swimmer is $225 for the season.
+Registration will close on JULY 1st.
 In addition to registering through this website, you must also REGISTER and PAY at SHERBORNREC.COM to complete your swimmer's registration.
 In order to successfully register for the team you must complete both steps.
 The deadline for registration is the last day of the first week of practice.
 Fees are non-refundable.

 Proof of Residency: In order to swim on the team, a parent/guardian must submit proof of each swimmer’s residency in the towns of Sherborn or Dover at the time of registration.
 This is a mandatory league requirement to participate on a team.
-Acceptable forms of documentation include: a copy of a drivers license or utility bill that matches the swimmers last name is accepted and can be given to a team coordinator either in person, or emailed to them at Sherborn.Snappers1@gmail.com.
+Acceptable forms of documentation include: a copy of a drivers license or utility bill that matches the swimmers last name is accepted and can be given to a team coordinator (Kaitlin Dunham) either in person, or emailed to her at [email protected].
 Please include a copy of the birth certificate if the child’s last name differs from the parent/guardian’s.

 Farm Pond Parking Pass:

 Farm Pond is our home pool!
 We don't have an exact address, but it is located between 180-220 Lake Street in Sherborn, MA.
 We practice in a 6 lane, 25 yard pool in the pond.